VietHuynh3001/BREAST_CANCER/README.md

 </p>

 These findings suggest that the dysregulation of the spliceosome machinery plays a vital role in the cellular pathology of the breast cancer samples.
 The functional insights gained from this analysis reinforce the biological relevance of the up-regulated features, confirming their suitability for the subsequent <b>Machine Learning training</b> stage to evaluate their predictive importance.

+# 4. Conclusion

+In this study, a comprehensive bioinformatics pipeline was successfully implemented to identify robust biomarkers for breast cancer using the TCGA-BRCA dataset.
+Through Differential Expression Analysis, a total of 1,340 differentially expressed genes were identified, with a specific focus placed on the 456 up-regulated candidates due to their significant roles in tumor progression.
+The functional relevance of these genes was further validated via Gene Ontology enrichment analysis, which revealed a strong association between the up-regulated set and critical spliceosomal machinery and RNA metabolic processes.

+The integration of Machine Learning models, optimized through Bayesian Optimization, demonstrated high predictive reliability, with all four ensemble-based algorithms achieving consistent test accuracy scores between 0.87 and 0.88.
+By employing the Robust Rank Aggregation method, the individual feature rankings were successfully consolidated to minimize algorithmic bias, leading to the identification of a stable consensus signature.
+Key biomarkers, including `ACSM4, LINC01331, CFHR1, and TM4SF4`, were prioritized as high-confidence candidates.
+These results suggest that the combination of transcriptomic analysis and ensemble-based machine learning provides a powerful framework for discovering stable biomarkers, which may offer significant value for future clinical diagnosis and targeted immunotherapy strategies.